🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 PlanPriceBest For

-Standard$32.31/monthSmall teams needing basic remote support
+Standard$32.31/monthSmall teams needing attended remote support

-UltimateCustomEnterprises requiring full management and custom features
+UltimateCustomEnterprises requiring full customization and on-premises options

 AnyDesk Pricing Image